-Alice is a registered psychologist and holds a professional doctorate in Psychology.
-Since joining The Behavioural Architects in early 2016, Alice has worked on a number of strategic behaviour change projects with both commercial and government clients, applying Behavioural Economics and Behavioural Science to promote positive behaviour change.
+As an experienced Behavioural Science practitioner, Alice is passionate about applying Behavioural Science to promote positive behaviour change.
+Since joining The Behavioural Architects in 2016, Alice has led a number of strategic behaviour change projects with both commercial and government clients.

 Notable among these projects is work in the transport space, where Alice and her team has effectively applied Behavioural Science to increasing fare compliance, improving people flow at train stations, and designing vertical transport environments.
 Alice also holds a professional doctorate in Psychology.

 DESIGNING THE FUTURE TRANSPORT ENVIRONMENT FOR THE FALLIBLE HUMAN

 Co-Presenter: Jarrod Calabria